 Since we use our overhead doors daily, it deals wearing on the door more than we realize.

-Overhead doors are complex mechanisms; thus, when any part of the device fails, no matter how minor it is, it can affect the entire system and the door.
+Garage doors are complex mechanisms; thus, when any part of the device fails, no matter how minor it is, it can affect the entire system and the door.

 So, why do these doors open?
 What could be the indication of such a problem?